How to animate frame by frame in Adobe Animate

-In this tutorial, you’ll learn how to create frame by frame animation in Flash.
+In this tutorial, you’ll learn how to create frame by frame animation in Animate.
 This technique involves changing each keyframe of an animation to create movement.
 Here is a simple bouncing ball animation created frame by frame.

 1- Draw a ball